pysmo.tools.iccs

 >>>

-To view the seismograms exactly as they are used in the
+To view the matrix image composed of seismograms as used in the

 cross-correlations, set the context argument to False: